MikeMakes/Phoebe/README.md

 # Phoebe
 I am Phoebe, an amphibian vehicle developed by students from the University of Seville.

-This was a one trimester class project, it is alredy finished and abandoned but what you see is functional and there are somethings that even works well.
+The concept is a tele-operated airboat like vehicle with a raspberry pi as brain controled from a pc through Ad-Hoc wifi.

-The concept is a tele-operated amphibian vehicle with a raspberry pi as brain controled from a pc through Ad-Hoc wifi.
+This was a one trimester class project, it is alredy finished and abandoned but what you see is functional and there are somethings that even work well.
+100% FREE SOFTWARE take whatever u want; if you do so, I would apreciatte a link to your project just for the sake of curiosity.

 A full in detail doc (in spanish) can be found as doc.pdf.
 Here it comes a brief description of all parts involved.

 # Adhoc